 (a) must not collect more data than is reasonably needed in order to provide the requested goods or services; and

-(b) may use the collected data only as consented to by the consumer, and only as reasonably needed in order to provide the requested goods or services.
+(b) may use the collected data only as reasonably needed in order to provide the requested goods or services or as otherwise consented to by the consumer.

 A request may be for the CDR consumer’s required consumer data, their voluntary consumer data, or both.
 Schedule 3 to these rules: